Ruth Kobart: Life and career

 In 1955, Kobart made her Broadway debut in the chorus of Rodgers and Hammerstein's Pipe Dream.
 She understudied leading lady Helen Traubel and played her role forty two times during the show's run.
 Additional Broadway credits included How to Succeed in Business Without Really Trying, A Funny Thing Happened on the Way to the Forum, A Flea in Her Ear, and Three Sisters.
 She was nominated for the 1963 Tony Award for Best Featured Actress in a Musical for Forum.

 Kobart's association with San Francisco's American Conservatory Theater began with its first season in 1967 and lasted through 1994.
 Her appearances with them included The House of Bernarda Alba, Sunday in the Park with George, Arsenic and Old Lace, A Little Night Music, and Home.

 In the 1970s she took an extended leave from the company to portray Nurse Ratched in the 18-month-long San Francisco production of One Flew Over the Cuckoo's Nest.
 Her national tour credits included Forty Carats, The Last of the Red Hot Lovers, and Annie.
-Her portrayal of Miss Hannigan on the first tour of Annie and in a long Chicago run (in succession to originator Dorothy Loudon) was considered one of the best interpretations of that classic role.
+She portrayed Miss Hannigan on the first tour of Annie and in a long Chicago run (in succession to originator Dorothy Loudon).

 She voiced the main villain, Malicia, in the 1994 video game King's Quest VII.

 Kobart was Jewish and was a member of the Temple Israel of Hollywood.